lmdulick/GatorGoalMate/README.md

 - editing the Master Branch README

 # Tasks Currently Working On
-- creating a protoype of the frontend/backend folders and files
+- creating the framework for the frontend/React and backend/Express

 # Tasks To-Do